Last Updated on

 4. Newport Beach

 This was a must-see stop for one of us (ahem….you know who you are), as this is the location of the OC.
 Much larger than Seal Beach and very touristy, this does not harm Newport Beach in the slightest.
 In fact, this is a perfect place to hang for a longer period of time.
 You’ve got miles of gorgeous beach and every type of restaurant, bar and tattoo shop you can imagine.
-We only stopped here for a quick coffee break and some 5 o’clock sun, but I’d definitely like to go back and soak up more sun here at Newport Beach.
+We only stopped here for a quick coffee break (at Newport Coffee Company) and some 5 o’clock sun, but I’d definitely like to go back and soak up more sun here at Newport Beach.

 5. Laguna Beach